 The device contains a Status Register which may be read to find out whether program or erase operation is completed, and whether the program or erase operation is completed successfully.
-After writing $\overline{70}$ h command to the command register, a read cycle outputs the content of the Status Register to the I/O pins on the falling edge of $\overline{CE}$ or $\overline{RE}$ , whichever occurs last.
-This two line control allows the system to poll the progress of each device in multiple memory connections even when $R/\overline{B}$ pins are common-wired. $\overline{RE}$ or $\overline{CE}$ does not need to be toggled for updated status.
-Refer to table 2 for specific Status Register definitions.
+After writing $\underline{70h}$ command to the command register, a read cycle outputs the content of the Status Register to the I/O pins on the falling edge of \overline{CE} or \overline{RE} , whichever occurs last.
+This two line control allows the system to poll the progress of each device in multiple memory connections even when R/\overline{B} pins are common-wired. \overline{RE} or \overline{CE} does not need to be toggled for updated status.
+Refer to table 3 for specific Status Register definitions.
 The command register remains in Status Read mode until further commands are issued to it.
 Therefore, if the status register is read during a random read cycle, a read command(00h or 50h) should be given before sequential page read cycle.

-Table2.
+Table3.
 Read Status Register Definition

 I/O # Status Definition

 I/O 0 Program / Erase "0" : Successful Program / Erase

-,,,,, "1" : Error in Program / Erase
+1,00 r regram / Erace "1" : Error in Program / Erase

 I/O 1 "0"

 I/O 2 Reserved for Future Use "0"

 I/O 3 "0"

 I/O 4 "0"

 I/O 5 "0"

 I/O 6 Device Operation "0" : Busy "1" : Ready

-I/O 7 Write Protect "0" : Protected "1" : Not Protected
+1/0 7 Write Protect "0" : Protected "1" : Not Protected